DynamicMetaFlow/js-intro-jquery-first/readme.md

 * No additional software required to run it.
 Just a text editor and a browser.
 * You can even run it directly in the browser via its Javascript console.
   * Ex.
 Hide images on the GA website.
-  * You'll learn more about the browser Javascript console when you start adding Javascript to the websites you make in this class.
 * On top of that, it's supported by all web browsers.

 Javascript has evolved since its creation.